Srishti-K-P/Django-Weather-App/README.md

-# Live Weather App
+# The Weather App

-Live Weather App is a Django-based web application that provides real-time weather updates for cities worldwide.
+The Weather App is a Django-based web application that provides real-time weather updates for cities worldwide.
 It uses the OpenWeatherMap API to fetch weather data and Google Maps API to display location maps.

 ## Features